iamdrscott/NIEM.github.io/technical/json/guidance/index.md

 Therefore it is up to the developer to ensure that these two elements have the same meaning in the IEP.
-If the meaning depends on the difference in element ordering, then this guidance does not apply, and the developer is on his own.
-However, if the meaning does depend on this difference, then the IEPD design is bad; it conflicts with the [NIEM Conceptual Model](https://reference.niem.gov/niem/specification/naming-and-design-rules/3.0/niem-ndr-3.0.html#section_5).
+If the meaning depends on the difference in element ordering, then the guidance in this document does not apply, and the developer is on his own.
+However, in that case, the IEPD design is bad, conflicting with the [NIEM Conceptual Model](https://reference.niem.gov/niem/specification/naming-and-design-rules/3.0/niem-ndr-3.0.html#section_5).

 ### Element with Complex Content and Attributes